sergeiivankov/jeopardy/readme.md

 4) Config environment variables in shell or create `.env` file by `.env.example` sample
 5) Run `server/index.js` directly or use some process manager

-Or build client files local and in second step use `npm i --production` command.
+Or build client files local, in second step use `npm i --production` command and skip third step.